 Mycena rosea - Rosy Bonnet

-The Rosy Bonnet, Mycena rosea, a larger relative of the Lilac Bonnet, Mycena pura, appears in autumn in deep leaf litter beneath deciduous trees.
+The Rosy Bonnet, Mycena rosea, a larger relative of the Lilac Bonnet, Mycena pura, appears in leaf litter usually beneath deciduous trees.
 This is a poisonous species and should not be collected for food; it contains the dangerous toxin muscarine.

 Although generally considered fungi of broadleaf woodland, Rosy Bonnets are also fairly common in coniferous forests on acidic soil, where they often form picturesque groups or lines close to tree trunks.